Speak With an Atlanta Work Injury Lawyer: (770) 922-3660

 Here are a few details about Georgia’s workers’ compensation death benefits:

-- In order to recover benefits, it must be shown that the death results in the course of employment – the same standard for any workers’ compensation claim.
-In cases where the reason of death is unknown, it will be presumed that it occurred in the course of employment if the employee was located where they would have likely been performing work duties.
+- In order to recover benefits, it must be shown that the death occurred during employment – the same standard for any workers’ compensation claim.
+In cases where the reason for death is unknown, it will be presumed that it occurred in the course of employment if the employee was located where they would have likely been performing work duties.

 - Death benefits are available to the dependents of a worker, which often includes surviving spouses, children, or dependent stepchildren.

-- Dependents are entitled to receive 2/3 of a worker’s average week rate, or a maximum of $575 per week.
-Under Georgia law, this applies to deaths that occur on or after July 1, 2016.
+- Dependents are entitled to receive 2/3 of a worker’s average weekly rate or a maximum of $800 per week.
+Under Georgia law, this applies to deaths that occur on or after July 1, 2023.

-- If there are children, surviving spouses are entitled to death benefits until the age of 65, or for up to 400 weeks, regardless of the $230,000 cap.
-Children may also receive benefits until the age of 18, or the age of 22 if they are enrolled full time in school.
+- If there are children, surviving spouses are entitled to death benefits until the age of 65, or for up to 400 weeks, regardless of the $290,000 cap.
+Children may also receive benefits until the age of 18, or the age of 22 if they are enrolled full-time in school.
 Children with disabilities that prevent them from working can receive benefits for as long as they are dependent.

 In cases where workers are killed by the negligence of a third party – such as a contractor with whom the employer does work, or another outside party – families may have the opportunity to pursue compensation by filing a third-party wrongful death claim.
 Our legal team can evaluate the circumstances surrounding the fatal incident to determine if this may apply in your case, and assist with taking the steps toward full and fair compensation.